connexcs/docs/docs/class5/creating-group.md

 style E fill:#ECEFF1,stroke:#16C440,stroke-width:2px
 ```

-**Queue** Places the caller in a call queue before routing the call to the next available member (whoever has been waiting longest to receive a call).
+**Queue:** Places the caller in a call queue before routing the call to the next available member (whoever has been waiting longest to receive a call).
 If you use this routing strategy:

 + You can upload audio files that greet the caller and play music when the caller or the member puts the call on hold.
 + You don't need to specify the members of a group.

     Individuals who want to join the group must dial a specific extension number from their phone.

     To leave the group, they dial another number from their phone.

-Therefore, a group that uses a Queue routing strategy does'nt necessarily have a fixed number of members.
+    Thus, a group that uses a Queue routing strategy doesn't necessarily have a fixed number of members.

 ```mermaid
 graph TD